roman-milk/roman-milk.github.io/two-moms-two-laps.md

  I opened the door, but before I would let Aunt Marie off my lap, I pulled her head down to mine.
 "Thank you, that was incredible."

  She smiled.
 "Don't get too excited, cowboy.
 That's not usually on the menu.
 Extenuating circumstances."
 She climbed off my lap, slithering out the door.
 I felt myself responding already to the sight of her ass moving away and gave her one last pat.
 "Need anything from inside?" she asked.
-Report_Story #4